wesbos/es6-articles/36 - Chaining Promises + Flow Control.md

 We are going to loop over every single post.
 Then, when the `id` matches what we want in our function, 1, we're going to find the `post` there for our control flow.
 The `if` is looking for a  `post` matching the `id`.
 Once it does, it will `resolve` and give the `promise` to `post`, otherwise we are going to `reject` and say `'No Post Was Found!'`.

-In order to simulate this, so it takes time, what we can do is as you can just wrap this in a `SetTimeOut`, which will sort of simulate the taking 200 ms round trip.
+In order to simulate this, so it takes time, what we can do is as you can just wrap this in a `setTimeout`, which will sort of simulate the taking 200ms round trip.

 If you like to run it instantly, you don't have to do this, but it's totally up to you.